 Dried kelp adds a strong vegetal flavour to soups and stocks and, along with the mirin, really makes this salad tick and fizz with flavour.
 The jerusalem artichokes add nice crunch and sweetness and are plentiful in our area of Wales at the moment.
 Think of them as a water chestnut substitute of Welsh origin.

 The rest of the flavours found here are classically Japanese and the sauce is vaguely Teriyaki.
 I had a friend as a child, Kenji, and my first most amazing cooking experience (I’ve only remembered this because of this dish, how cool is that!) was at his house with his Mum.
-We had to cook infront of our school class, I have no idea why, so I went around Kenji’s house one Sunday and we got straight into the kitchen and whipped up a Chicken Teriyaki Noodles with a raw egg on top as I recall.
-I remember it being another world of flavours and techniques and like absolutely nothing I’d seen before.
-I was then a major Japanese food fan and still am to this day.
+We had to cook in front of our school class, I have no idea why, so I went around Kenji’s house one Sunday and we got straight into the kitchen and whipped up a Teriyaki Noodles as I recall.
+I remember it being another world of flavour’s and techniques and like absolutely nothing I’d seen before or tasted before.
+The way Kenji’s Mum approached cooking was so different.
+I was then a major Japanese food fan, 10 years old, and still am to this day.

 The dish would be best garnished with some toasted sesame seeds, but we seem to have ran out!
 We finished it with some dried sea salad, but you can hardly see it on the pics, but it’s there and the flavour is wonderfully oceanic and salty.
 Sea salad is very similar to seaweed, which would also make a great topping here.
 Anything edible, green and living in the sea is bound to be amazing for you and taste like seaside rocks (you know that flavour!).